chaosweasl/not-enough-accountability/README.md

 - **🚨 Emergency Killswitch** - Instantly disable all blocking for safety situations

-- **🎨 Modern UI** - Clean, intuitive interface built with shadcn/ui
+- **🎨 Modern UI** - Clean, intuitive interface built with shadcn/ui and featuring ON/OFF indicators for switches

 - **🔐 Privacy First** - All data stays on your device, no accounts required